 Have you noticed Albemarle County's growing trailways system?
-Currently, Albemarle has approximately 62 miles of trails which can be used for walking, running, hiking or mountain biking.
+Currently, Albemarle has 70 miles of trails which can be used for walking, running, hiking or mountain biking.
 Horseback riding is permitted at Preddy Creek and Patricia Ann Byrom Forest Preserve Park.
 Trails are often graded for difficulty so that you can select the best trail and distance for your needs.

 *In order to protect trail integrity, on occassion Preddy Creek Trail Park may be closed during inclement weather and overly wet trails.
 Please call the Closing Hotline (434) 296-5845 for updated information.
 We appreciate your cooperation in helping to keep the trails in good condition.

 Please click below for ACPR Trail Maps for each park.

 Trail Work Days: Join us at a trail workday and help us build trails for the community!
 Saturday and mid-week volunteer options available.
 Email Tucker Rollins at email@example.com or call (434) 296-5844 for more information.